It looks like surrogacy could be an amazing option for you!

 If you’re considering becoming a surrogate mother, abortion may be one of the pressing topics that you have on your mind.
-Whether you stand firmly on one side of the debate about this medical procedure or the other — or you have never thought about your opinion on the matter — termination of pregnancy is not an issue that can be ignored in a gestational surrogacy.
-In fact, it will be a procedure discussed at length before you finalize your match with intended parents in a legal surrogacy contract.
+In fact, it will be a procedure discussed at length before you finalize your match with the intended parents in a legal surrogacy contract.

 In many surrogacy journeys, any decisions regarding pregnancy termination or selective reduction fall to the intended parents.
 This is understandable; while the gestational surrogate is the one carrying the pregnancy, the intended parents are the ones who will take custody and responsibility of any children resulting from the surrogacy.